NervanaSystems/ngraph/doc/sphinx/source/project/about.rst

 .. note:: Low-level nGraph APIs are not accessible dynamically via bridge code;
    this is the nature of stateless graphs.
-However, a graph that has been "saved" can be continued to run from a previously-applied checkpoint, or it can loaded as static graph for further inspection.
+However, a graph that has been "saved" checkpoint can be "continued" to run from a previously-applied checkpoint, or it can loaded as static graph for further inspection.

 For a more detailed dive into how custom bridge code may be used, read our documentation on how to :doc:`../howto/execute`.
-To learn how TensorFlow and MXNet currently make use of bridge codes, see the section on :doc:`../framework-integration-guides`.
+To learn how TensorFlow and MXNet currently make use of custom bridge code, see the section on :doc:`../framework-integration-guides`.

 .. figure:: ../graphics/bridge-to-graph-compiler.png